Henriquemcc/Template_aprendendo_curso/README.EN.md

 # Learning ____

-This repository contains the files developed during the ____ course held on the [Alura Cursos Online](https://alura.com.br) platform.
+This repository contains the files developed during the ____ course held on the []() platform.

-## Alura's Official Repository
+## Official Repository

-The official files for the course, developed by the instructor, are available in the GitHub repository of this Alura course:
+The official files for the course, developed by the instructor, are available in the GitHub repository of this course:

 [____](____).